 Whether you want to develop your skill in editing, publish a few articles, or work on your novel, we will help you to accomplish your goal while fostering your talent in a creative environment.

-If you did your SOW in the past years and haven't done a practicum yet, you can still join us and dedicate this time to your project.
-After all, Hawaii is the perfect setting for writing.
+If you did your School of Writing in the past years and haven't done a practicum yet, you can still join us and dedicate this time to your project.

 Total cost including tuition, room, & board: $2,500